Overview

 Corticosteroids

 Corticosteroids are used if the patient is symptomatic and/or has physiologic compromise due to LIP.
-Risks of infection, osteoporosis, hyperglycemia, weight gain, dermatologic changes, and other potential toxicities should be weighed against any potential benefit.
+Risks for infection, osteoporosis, hyperglycemia, weight gain, dermatologic changes, and other potential toxicities should be weighed against any potential benefit.

 After the first month of therapy and if disease activity allows it, gradually taper the prednisone dosage.
 Use the lowest possible dose to suppress this chronic interstitial pneumonitis.
 Monitor the patient for signs of infection and other toxicities of corticosteroid or immunosuppressive therapy.